Image from Bernd Helfert

 Kadzin was already there, seated in a copy of his favorite tilt-back chair from the Wanderling's lounge.
 She grasped a rung of her preferred stool, slid it along the wall slot, as if it were its original in zero g environment.
 Then she sat down, curling her tail between the back rungs, and commanded the chair to float across the cabin to Kadzin.

 Torn by the familiar homesickness for real bodies and real space, and paradoxically, feeling bereft of the contiguity of presences within shipsoul, Magda didn't reply.
 She smiled her best smile, and stopped pretending she needed the stool.
-She floated free, then wafted down, and glided to the nearest transparent wall. ~Much better view,~ she said, finally.
+She floated free, then wafted down, and glided to the nearest transparent wall. ~Much better view,

 And it was.
 The Wanderling had only a small holo-window.
 This cabin had two walls open to the oasis beyond, where varied species of palm straggled alongside an almond-shaped pool.
 The water reflected a Terran-blue sky that Felicity had helped their combined shipsoul imagine into existence.

 ~Let's go for a walk,